 Marion Cultural Alliance’s Arts Awards, established in 2016, are a highlight of the Annual Applaud the Arts event held each fall.
 The awards honor individuals or organizations for their positive impact on the arts in our community.
 Nominations for the 2023 Arts Awards open Friday, June 16, 2023.
 The deadline is Friday, August 11 at 5 pm.

 Recognizes an Ocala/Marion County arts educator (K-college) who utilizes the arts as a tool for achieving excellence.

 Recognizes an individual or an organization in Ocala/Marion County for their outstanding advocacy of the arts.

-Recognizes an exceptional individual for their dedicated volunteerism in the arts and contribution to the arts community.
+Recognizes an exceptional individual for their dedicated volunteerism in the arts and contribution to the Ocala/Marion County arts community.